You love bananas, but they ripe so fast! Want to know “How to Keep Bananas Fresh” for a long time? Here’re 9 hacks that really work.

-It’s a no-brainer that just like other fruits you need check bananas also and here are some pointers.
+It’s a no-brainer that just like other fruits, you need to check bananas also, and here are some pointers:

-- Buy bananas that have a greenish end and yellowish middle part.
+- Buy bananas that have a greenish end and a yellowish middle part.
 They will last longer.

 - Sightly under-ripe bananas will last longer as compared to the ones that are already ripe.
 Do not buy bananas that are already yellow and overripe.

-- Ripening process is speedy if there are bruises, brown spots, blemishes and puncture marks on the surface of the bananas.
+- The ripening process is speedy if there are bruises, brown spots, blemishes, and puncture marks on the surface of the bananas.